Affiliate links within this post may be commissionable.

 This may change, as the game is still relatively new at this time.

-You can also, not only unlock songs by reading the main story and playing the game, but also unlike new songs by purchasing additional songs with special in-game currency.
+You can also, not only unlock songs by reading the main story and playing the game, but also unlock new songs by purchasing additional songs with special in-game currency.

 There are areas you can explore and items you can place in these areas as well that will impact your band members’ stats as mentioned above.